 “Please, Chainsaw, you’re my only hope,” Meghan pleaded, her voice laced with an uncharacteristic desperation.
 She sat across from the infamous Chainsaw Chicken, who, despite being confused about who he actually is, exuded an aura of marketing genius and an undeniable online presence.
-His huge personality, yet menacing presence, Chainsaw gleamed under the opulent chandelier in her Montecito office.
+With his huge personality, yet overwhelming presence, Chainsaw looked unemotionally under the opulent chandelier in her Montecito office.

 Chainsaw chortled, a sound that somehow conveyed profound skepticism.
 “So, the Duchess of Sussex, begging me for help?
 The one who supposedly ‘revolutionized’ everything?
-I’ve got more followers on my site and newsletter than you do engaged fans, sweetheart.”
+“Sweetheart, I’ve got more followers on my site and newsletter than you do engaged fans.”
 He gestured with a random finger, nearly nicking a signed photo of herself.

 “And trust me, my true observations of family, friends and history are genuinely popular.”